Eighteenth International Workshop on Juris-informatics

 Francesca Toni, Imperial College, UK

-Title: Interactive Explanations for Contestabile AI
+Title: Interactive Explanations for Contestable AI

 Abstract: